mhaugrud/msumcspy/_sources/ClassesBasics/Glossary.rst

 .. glossary::

+    accessor
+        A method that returns information about the state of an object.

     attribute
         One of the named data items that makes up an instance.
 The name of a **private** attribute begins with two underscores (dunder).

     class
         A user-defined compound type.
 A class can also be thought of as a template for the objects that are instances of it.

     constructor
-        Every class has a "factory", called by the same name as the class, for making new instances.
-If the class has an *initializer method*, this method is used to get the attributes (i.e. the state) of the new object properly set up.
+        Every class has a "factory" for making new class instances.
+The default constructor ``__init__`` is called by the same name as the class.
+It may include parameters specifying how to properly set up the state of the new object.
+Any other method that returns a new instance of the class is also considered a constructor.

     information hiding
         Private attributes cannot be directly accessed outside of the class definition.
 They can only be manipulated through the class methods.

     initializer method
         A special method in Python (called ``__init__``)